ButThouMust/otogirisou-en-beta/README.md

 # Checklist of things to do
 - Make a more user-friendly option to enable or disable honorifics.
   - Currently, this works by having two different patches.
+So if you want to switch, you would have to keep two patched copies and rename your save data accordingly.
   - In the future, I'd like to make it so you can use the otherwise unused R button to enable or disable it.
 - Fill out the font more.
   - Please suggest any characters you'd like to be added.